 The trustee files the trusts income tax returns to report earned income after the trustor died and before all trust assets get distributed.
-We have a great video on Income Tax Issues with Trusts you may want to see.
+We have a video on Income Tax Issues with Trusts you may find helpful.

 Rights of Trust Beneficiaries

 Besides the rights listed in the trust, a beneficiary has the right to:

 - Receive trust accounting

 - Get information on the beneficiaries interest in the trust

 - Enforce the terms of the trust

 - Hold the trustee accountable for omissions or wrongful acts that impact the interest of a beneficiary